Skip to content

 Expected Labels#

 To track model accuracy, you can record the expected output label for a prediction.
-This is also useful for tracking model accuracy and will enable generating new memories from samples your model saw in production to improve its performance over time.
+This will also enable generating new memories from samples your model saw in production to improve its performance over time.

 Record Expected Labels#